 Therein lay the second and final challenge: make this well-researched, well-proven coilover alternative that was gaining popularity among uber-enthusiasts into an absolute bolt-in, making it no longer a “universal” part that requires its own adaptation to fit Slingshot.
 That’s where Hahn RaceCraft came in strong, as I developed the parts to do just that.
 Whereas previous installations of QA1 Sphericals on Slingshot had required chassis drilling, shimming and other parts required, now we’ve made these a direct bolt-in.
 Swapping out the fronts is as easy as this: jack up the vehicle, remove the two easy-to access coilover bolts, remove stock coilover, put Hahn/QA1 Coilover in its place, and reinstall the bolts.
 Done.
 Might take all of five minutes for both if a beer were also involved.
 The rear unit is just as easy, with some plastic panels that have to be removed and replaced to gain decent access.

-These Hahn/QA1 Spherical Coilovers come to you fully assembled and rough-preset to a starting ride height.
+These Hahn/QA1 Spherical Coilovers come to you fully assembled and preset to stock ride height.
 They are of the Spherical mounting bearing variety, which we’ll learn more about in a moment.
 We offer these sets in both single adjustable (combined compression and rebound damping adjustment) and double-adjustable (discrete separate compression and rebound damping) adjustment types.
 Every set is also completely adjustable for ride height as well, with spring rates carefully chosen to be an ideal compromise of stiffness versus comfort for street and track use.
 We even include the needed spanner wrenches to perform your ride-height adjustments.
 We’d like to think that, with the help of the Turbo Posse, we’ve all managed to really nail it in this now completely bolt-in solution.

 Now, as if thousands of miles of testimonial love from the Turbo Posse isn’t enough to seal the deal on just how well QA1 works on Slingshot, allow me to also add my own impressed self.
 The Hahn SST Turbo SL upon which we engineered the prototype bolt-on Hahn/QA1 Spherical installation also benefited from a new set of performance BFGoodrich Sport Comp tires, which were installed on the stock wheels.